-6.37 Housing schemes will be expected to demonstrate how they have been designed to meet Building for Life standards (or equivalent should these be superseded within the strategy period).
+6.37 All development schemes with a residential component Housing schemes will be assessed using the expected to demonstrate how they have been designed to meet Building for Life methodology standards (or equivalent, as identified by the Council, should these be superseded within the strategy period).
 The Council will expect proposals to achieve as a minimum, a 'good' standard as defined by BfL or an equivalent future standard.